swannodette/swannodette.github.com/_posts/2013-07-03-simple-aint-easy.md

 tldr; It's beautiful, it's simple, but it ain't easy and that's OK!

-So why core.async?
-If you've done Go channels you are probably already sold.
-Whatever the case may be, I think this post will demonstrate core.async's applicability to solving a class of hard problems that arise in one of the most critical components of our modern distributed computing ecosystem - User Interface programming.
+Why core.async?
+I'll tell my own version of story via my own biases.
+I believe core.async's provides tools to solve a class of hard problems that arise in one of the most critical components of our modern distributed computing ecosystem - User Interface programming.
+It is capable of going where few others have (MVC, FRP, etc) because it takes independent communicating processes as it foundation.

-I frequently blog and talk about [Lisp](http://vimeo.com/68334908) and its advantages but I truly harbor JavaScript.
-But I also don't self identity as a JavaScript programmer.
-And while I may talk on Twitter endlessly about Clojure and ClojureScript - I primarily see them as tools, a powerful means to a personal end.

-When it comes to code I primarily see myself as a User Interface programmer.
-It's what I've been happily paid to do for the past eight years.
-In 2004/5 when I started out it seemed like Wild West.
-But in 2013 it looks pretty much the same as it did 9 years ago.
-Newer faces, better tooling, but the type of code I write is largely unchanged.
-Why?

-If you ask the average front developer their occupation would they answer "Distributed Systems Programmer"?
+Take the average JavaScript front developer and ask them their occupation?
+Would they answer "Distributed Systems Programmer"?
 I doubt it - but this is precisely what client sides JavaScript development is!
 Every JavaScript developer is stuck between a rock and hard place - the user and the server.

-JavaScript is unsuited for reasoning about complex networks of processes because it provide no tools for doing so.
+Yet JavaScript does not ship with any resembling a process about processes.

 Wait, wait, wait.
 What about Promises?
 Generators?
 There's a truly misguided excitement about Promises, and a slightly misguided one